faiz-hasan11/HeartDiseasePredictionWebsite/README.md

 # HeartDiseasePredictionWebsite

 This a website to predict whether a person suffers from a heart diease or not.
-This is a machine learning project where the the prediction is made by a machine learning algorithm.
+This is a machine learning project where the prediction is made by a machine learning algorithm.
 The Jupyter Notebook used has been provided.
 The dataset was taken from Kaggle.
 The dataset was analyzed before passing it onto various models.
+Finally RandomForest was selected among various different alogorithms and then the notebook was pickled to make it run on a webserver.

 ## Built With